-Probably my favorite subject material.
-I'm fascinated by old buildings and houses, and often ask myself, "Who lived here?
-How many generations of families occupied its rooms?
-Was anyone born or did anyone die here?"
+I'm fascinated by old buildings and houses and often wonder who lived there, how many generations of families occupied its rooms, and if anyone was born or died there.
 If only the walls could speak.
-Click to zoom.
+Click or tap image for details.

 2009, ink and watercolor, 9" x 7.5"

 Located just north of Franktown, Colorado.
 Donated to silent auction fundraiser.

 2014, ink & watercolor, 8" x 6" - sold.
 Located near Victor, Colorado.